Princeu3/DSDA310_CaseStudies/README.md

      - `Final Report Case Study 1.pdf`
      - `DSDA Senior Seminar Case Study.docx`
    - **Description**:
-     - The detailed report discusses methodology, findings, and policy recommendations, including sections on data cleaning, regression modeling, and ethical considerations.
+     - The detailed report discusses the methodology, findings, and policy recommendations.
+It includes sections on data cleaning, descriptive statistics, regression modeling, and policy proposals.
+Ethical considerations are also addressed.

 #### 2. **Slides**
    - **Files**: `DSDA 300 Case Study 1.pdf`
-   - **Description**: Presentation summarizing the project, key findings, and recommendations.
+   - **Description**: A presentation summarizing the project, including an introduction, data overview, methodology, key findings, and recommendations.
+Designed for a 10-minute presentation to stakeholders.

 #### 3. **Code**
    - **Files**: `Case Study 1.ipynb`
-   - **Description**: Jupyter Notebook for data cleaning, analysis, and visualization.
+   - **Description**: A Jupyter Notebook containing Python code for data cleaning, exploratory data analysis, regression modeling, and visualization.
+Tools like Tableau, Python libraries (e.g., Pandas, Matplotlib), and R are used for deeper analysis.

 #### 4. **Data**
    - **Files**: `SDB Final Data.xlsx`
+   - **Description**: The dataset used in the analysis, containing student demographics, test scores, and other relevant variables.
+Includes pre-cleaned data ready for use in modeling and visualization.

 ### Key Insights
+- **Research Questions**: How do factors such as school designation, special education status, English proficiency, and duration of residency in Beloit influence academic achievement among students?
+- **Findings**:
-- English proficiency and school designation strongly influence performance.
+  - English proficiency positively impacts academic achievement.
-- Challenges faced by special education students are highlighted.
+  - Special education students face significant challenges.
+  - Families new to Beloit experience transitional difficulties affecting performance.
+- **Models**: Linear regression validate the significance of these variables.

 ### Policy Recommendations
-1. Enhance Special Education Programs.
+1. **Enhance Special Education Programs**: Increase resources, specialized staff, and adaptive materials.
-2. Implement English Language Development Programs.
+2. **English Language Support**: Implement comprehensive English Language Development Programs.
-3. Strengthen Community Integration efforts.
+3. **Community Integration**: Initiate orientation sessions and mentorship for new families.

+### Acknowledgments

+We extend our gratitude to Professor Phan for sharing the dataset and Professor Disha for guiding this study.
+AI tools were instrumental in streamlining data analysis and enhancing the precision of our models.
 ---

 ## Case Study 2: YouTube Analytics for Client Engagement

 ### Overview
-Analyzing YouTube Studio data for Nicole Martin Consulting Group to identify growth areas and enhance client engagement.
+This case study analyzes YouTube channel performance for Nicole Martin Consulting Group to enhance client engagement and highlight growth potential.
+By examining data from YouTube Studio for January to April in consecutive years, we identified patterns in viewer behavior, engagement, and traffic sources.

 ### Contents